facetious (adjective)

 franchise (noun)

-Note: As I have seen this term used, it seems to mean the combined effect of an organization's brand, product quality, reputation, customer good will, and the resulting positive outcome for its business.
+Definition not found; I could not care less about franchising.
+As I have seen this term used, it seems to mean: The combined effect of a corporation's brand, product quality, reputation, customer good will, and the resulting positive outcome for its business.
+For example: Apple has a great franchise in North America, and is now working on developing similar franchises in China and India.
 (RM)

-The closest definition I have found:
+Note: The closest definition I have found:

 An economic franchise arises from a product or service that: (1) is needed or desired; (2) is thought by its customers to have no close substitute and; (3) is not subject to price regulation.
 The existence of all three conditions will be demonstrated by a company's ability to regularly price its product or service aggressively and thereby to earn high rates of return on capital.
+(Warren Buffett, Letter to Berkshire Hathaway Shareholders, 1991)

 friable (adjective)

 Easily crumbled.
-(OD)
+(NOA)

 franchise (noun)

-Note: As I have seen this term used, it seems to mean the combined effect of an organization's brand, product quality, reputation, customer good will, and the resulting positive outcome for its business.
+Definition not found; I could not care less about franchising.
+As I have seen this term used, it seems to mean: The combined effect of a corporation's brand, product quality, reputation, customer good will, and the resulting positive outcome for its business.
+For example: Apple has a great franchise in North America, and is now working on developing similar franchises in China and India.
 (RM)

-The closest definition I have found:
+Note: The closest definition I have found:

 An economic franchise arises from a product or service that: (1) is needed or desired; (2) is thought by its customers to have no close substitute and; (3) is not subject to price regulation.
 The existence of all three conditions will be demonstrated by a company's ability to regularly price its product or service aggressively and thereby to earn high rates of return on capital.
+(Warren Buffett, Letter to Berkshire Hathaway Shareholders, 1991)

 Easily crumbled.
-(OD)
+(NOA)

 fungible (adjective)